jinghuazhao/Computational-Statistics/docs/SYSTEMS.md

 wsl -help
 wsl --list
 wsl --list --online
+wsl --list --verbose
 wsl --distribution Ubuntu
 wsl --set-default Ubuntu-20.04
+wsl --set-version Ubuntu-20.04 2
 ```
 The command could also takes additional parameters, e.g., -d debian.
-Alternatively, one can create a desktop entry pointing to C:\Windows\system32\wsl.exe.
+The last command uses WSL2.
+One can also create a desktop entry pointing to C:\Windows\system32\wsl.exe.

 It is easy to work with mobaXterm, https://mobaxterm.mobatek.net/.
 At its`Advanced WSL settings` tab, choose `Graphical environments`
 such as Gnome-desktop/LDXE-desktop/XFCE4-desktop so as to create sessions using graphical desktops.
 The corresponding installations